Skip to content

 Most mainstream cruise lines that visit Antarctica (Holland America Pinnacle, Princess, Royal Caribbean) use ships over 500 passengers and cannot land.
 Their Antarctic itineraries are scenic-cruise-only with viewing from the ship deck.

 For genuine Antarctic landing experiences, ships must be under 500 passengers (preferably under 200).
 All expedition-specialist lines (Lindblad, Silversea Expeditions, Aurora, Quark, Atlas, Ponant) operate sub-500 passenger ships.
-HX hybrid-electric ships at 530 passengers exceed the threshold and use specialized shore staging.
+HX’s hybrid-electric ships at 490 passengers sit just under the 500-passenger threshold and can land, but with larger guest counts and more shore rotation than the sub-200-passenger expedition ships.

 Practical implication for booking: if Antarctic landings are important to you, book an expedition specialist with sub-500 passenger ship.
 If scenic-cruise from a mainstream ship is acceptable, the larger lines offer Antarctic itineraries at lower per-night pricing.